 CSUN has four major types of financial aid available to students and their families: grants, work-study, loans and scholarships.
 Most financial aid is funded by the federal government, with the state government, the institution and private donors providing the balance.

 - Federal and state grants are need-based funds that do not need to be repaid.

 - Federal Work-Study funds are need-based and must be earned through authorized work experience.

-- Federal Loans are need-based and non-need-based and must be repaid upon leaving the University or dropping below half-time enrollment.
+- Federal Direct Loans are need-based and non-need-based and must be repaid upon leaving the University or dropping below half-time enrollment.
 An online loan entrance counseling session and a Master Promissory Note are required for all new borrowers.
-Loan exit counseling is required for all students who are graduating or leave school (including withdrawing from all classes).
+Loan exit counseling is required for all students who are graduating, dropping below half-time enrollment or leaving school (including withdrawing from all classes).

-- State aid and Institutional aid are need-based and students apply through the FAFSA or California Dream (AB540 students) application process.
-Cal Grants and State University Grants assist students with tuition/fee payment.
+- State aid and institutional aid are need-based.
+Students apply through the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) for AB 540 eligible students.
+Cal Grants and State University Grants assist students with tuition payment.
 The Middle Class Scholarship and CSU Dream Loan can be used to pay tuition fees or other educationally related expenses.